- ESG Initiatives

 Activities to enhance manufacturing

-Noritake is a manufacturer that was born from the passionate desires of the
+The Noritake Group is a manufacturer that was born from the passionate

-founders to "make porcelain with exquisite craftmanship and impeccable
+desires of the founders to "make porcelain with exquisite craftmanship and

-whiteness."
-Based on this spirit, the Noritake Manufacturing Committee was
+impeccable whiteness."
+Based on this spirit, the Noritake Group is focused on

 In 2011, we began basic development activities under the "Manufacturing 3-1 (M3-1) Activities", started by the manufacturing departments.
 To ensure stable production, we have implemented a system that is the foundation for safety, organized & in order, and standardization.
 In addition, we have integrated "quality activities" for the engineering division and we are evolving them into activities that promote manufacturing and technology together.
 Since 2016, as basic enhancement activities, we have expanded our activities to develop management standards and systems that control the five major missions of our production sites: Safety, Quality, Production, Cost, and Human Resources.

-We have expanded our manufacturing activities for engineering, development, sales and management as "S3-1 activities," and are currently promoting activities based on the two pillars of "M3-1 activities" and "S3-1 activities."
+"S3-1 activities" have also been expanded to the sales, management, engineering, and development divisions, and we are currently promoting activities based on the two pillars of "M3-1 activities" and "S3-1 activities" that everyone can participate in.

 M3-1 activity (manufacturing and technology)